Back to Insights

 Why This Matters Now

-The AI skills gap is widening.
-A 2024 study by the World Economic Forum found that 44% of workers' core skills will change in the next five years, with AI literacy at the centre of that shift.
+The AI skills gap is widening, and the pace of change is accelerating.
+The World Economic Forum's Future of Jobs Report found that 44% of workers' core skills will change in the next five years, with AI literacy sitting at the centre of that shift.
 Yet most organisations are responding with broad-brush training that treats a CFO and a customer service representative as having identical learning needs.

 Definitions and Scope